-Penumbra (PEN) is a $4.3 billion medical device company focused on minimally-invasive instruments for neurovascular and peripheral vascular diseases.
+Penumbra (PEN) is a $5 billion medical technology company specializing in minimally-invasive instruments for neurovascular and peripheral vascular diseases.

 The company leverages its expertise in catheter-based technology to develop access devices for treating strokes, aneurysms, deep vein thrombosis, pulmonary embolism, and other patient events caused by blood clots.